makma/fingerprintjs.com/content/index/why-fpjs.md

       iconTitle: GDPR shield
 blocks:
   - subheader: The power of fingerprinting
-    imageAlt: How FingerprintJS Pro works
+    imageAlt: How Fingerprint Pro works
     isImageAfterText: true
     isCtaButton: false
     content: "Fingerprinting technology is the backbone of most major fraud